West SHC

 Slide7.jpeg

 University of California professor José Rubia Barcia and author Ramón J. Sender often attended the Leales Españoles’s events and published opinion articles in España Libre.
-Rubia Barcia was accused of being a communist agent after he challenged Franco’s official reports in these periodicals, and U.S. authorities tried to deport him.
+Rubia Barcia was accused of being a communist agent after he challenged Franco’s official reports, and U.S. authorities tried to deport him.
 In one 1962 event, Rubia Barcia introduced Sender.
 The writer talked about anarchism, socialism, liberalism, humanism, and the divine, which was well-attended and applauded.
 The reviewer, Zacarias Dominguez, quotes someone in the event denying that “anarchy is no government” in praxis; “anarchy is governed by free will and service to society.”
 Another attendee noted that Leales was not partisan; everyone was free to have their thoughts, and collectively Leales believed in humanitarian service, solidarity, and fraternity (España Libre, May 4, 1962).